ftao1/pdf-renamer/README.md

-Great point!
-I'll update the `README.md` to include a section specifically addressing how the script handles duplicate filenames like `statement(1).pdf`, `statement(2).pdf`, etc., which are common on Windows.
-Here's the updated `README.md`:

----

 # PDF Renamer Script

 This script (`pdf-renamer.py`) is designed to rename PDF files by adding a date prefix extracted from the content of the PDF.
 It is useful for organizing PDF files chronologically, especially when dealing with invoices, reports, or other documents that contain dates.